m2lines/m2lines.github.io/content/research/research2.md

 Development of physics-aware interpretable Machine Learning algorithms for climate processes

-Learning from the high resolution data as well as from model errors (Data Assimilation Increments) we will develop Machine Learning algorithms that are "physics aware".
+Learning from the high resolution data as well as from model errors (Data Assimilation Increments) we will develop Machine Learning algorithms that are physics- and scale-aware.

-Our transformative methodology will rely on a range of ML algorithms, including with strict physical constraints or with embeded physics for improved interpretability, and generalizations.
-You can watch below examples of ML models we have previously used (e.g., convolutional neural networks, equation-discovery).
+Our transformative methodology will rely on a range of ML algorithms (e.g., convolutional neural networks, equation-discovery), including with strict physical constraints, or with embeded physics for improved interpretability, and generalizations.

 Those ML models will be used to deepen our understanding of subgrid processes, and will be implemented as subgrid parameterizations or as bias corrections, in coarser resolution ocean (NEMO and MOM6) and coupled climate models (IPSLCM, CM4, CESM).